Table of contents: Installation ↓ Examination ↓

 10. Disconnect the lower radiator hose from the thermostat housing.

-11. Turn out two bolts of fastening of a cover on the thermostat case (see illustration).
+11. Unscrew the two bolts securing the cover to the thermostat housing (see illustration).

-12. Carefully lift the toothed belt over the thermostat housing and remove the cover.
+12. Carefully lift the timing belt off the thermostat housing and remove the cover.

 13. Remove the thermostat from the housing.